Using Solar Incentives to Help You Go Solar

 Taking the leap into the world of solar can seem financially daunting – but it doesn’t have to be.
 With the help of federal and state tax credits, you can take advantage of all the benefits solar has to offer while keeping your wallet happy.

-There are both federal and state tax incentives that you may be able to take advantage of when you go solar.
+There are both federal and state solar incentives that you may be able to take advantage of when you go solar for your home or business.
 These features can help you earn back money that you invest in your solar system throughout the time you have it.
+Exact Solar, as an 18+ year old solar installer serving Pennsylvania and New Jersey customers, has a lot of experience with all of these incentives and which ones apply to which projects.
+This article will help any homeowners or businesses in 2023 who may want to do a solar project understand all the various programs that can subsidize their project and make the economics more feasible to go solar.

 Is This Too Good to Be True?